Classics - Full, Associate or Assistant Professor

 To learn more about classics at Connecticut College, applicants are encouraged to visit the department’s website: http://www.conncoll.edu/academics/majors-departments-programs/departments/classics/

 Connecticut College is a private, highly selective institution with a demonstrated commitment to outstanding faculty teaching and research.
-Recognizing that intellectual vitality and diversity are inseparable, the College has embarked on a significantly successful initiative to diversify its faculty, student body, and curriculum.
+Recognizing that intellectual vitality and diversity are inseparable, the College has embarked on a successful initiative to diversify its faculty, student body, and curriculum.
 The College seeks creative scholars excited about working in a liberal arts setting, with its strong focus on engaged teaching, participation in shared governance, and active involvement in an institution-wide advancement of diversity.

-Applications received by November 15, 2012 will be given full consideration.
+Applications received by November 20, 2013 will be given full consideration.
 All materials should be sent to:

 Department of Classics

 270 Mohegan Avenue

 New London, CT 06320-4196.